vanfleet-dev/vanfleet-dev/README.md

 Open Source software

 ### Education and Projects:
-The [log.txt](https://github.com/vanfleet-dev/vanfleet-dev/blob/main/log.txt) file contains daily updates on education and lessons.
+This [log.txt](https://github.com/vanfleet-dev/vanfleet-dev/blob/main/log.txt) file contains daily updates on education and lessons.
 As well as progress updates on other software realted projects.

-The folders contain the results of lessons and practise sessions.
+The folders in [vanfleet-dev](https://github.com/vanfleet-dev/vanfleet-dev/commits?author=vanfleet-dev) contain the results of lessons and practise sessions.

 ### Contact: